OUR VISION & MISSION:

 Our new plating facility in Columbus, Ohio has been designed with environmental sustainability in mind from the drawing room to the laboratory floor.
 We are a zero-discharge facility – meaning that absolutely none of the process materials we use for plating ever make it to a drain or the public sewer system.
 Any process materials which cannot be reused/recycled within our facility are passed through a wastewater evaporator, which evaporates the water into vapor and separates any remnants of non-water materials into a collection basin for proper handling.
 The amount of waste that this generates is barely enough for our third party collection service to pick up every three years!
 We deliberately designed our plating facility (with the only exception being the building’s high-efficiency gas heater in cold weather) and machinery to run on electricity, and we will be buying our electric from a certified Green-E supplier.

-We try to consolidate as many services as possible under one roof: our strategic location in Cleveland, Ohio is centrally located to some of the country’s largest paper/cardboard product suppliers; the largest PVC supplier for vinyl records in the U.S. operates a warehouse in Cleveland, and our plant is within a single day transit range for several of the country’s largest distributors of vinyl (Direct Shot, Technicolor, Alliance Entertainment, SC Distribution, and Redeye Distribution).
+We try to consolidate as many services as possible under one roof: our strategic location in Cleveland, Ohio is centrally located to some of the country’s largest paper/cardboard product suppliers; the largest PVC supplier for the record industry in the U.S. operates a warehouse in Cleveland, and our plant is within a single day transit range for several of the country’s largest distributors of records (Direct Shot, Vantiva, Alliance Entertainment, SC Distribution, and Redeye Distribution).
 Also, our plating facility and fulfillment warehouse are located in Columbus, Ohio, within about 100 miles of our pressing plant.

 Finally, while we make every effort to run our plant as efficiently as possible, there still will always be some waste and/or footprint left.
 What cannot be reused or prevented can be offset through contributions to worthy environmental causes.
-In past years, we have donated annually to Carbon Fund, to help offset the impact that our company has on the environment.
-Starting in 2023, we began donating to Cool Effect to offset GGR’s impact on the environment.
+In past years, we have donated annually to Carbon Fund and Cool Effect to help offset the impact that our company has on the environment.

 You can download a PDF of our Environmental Statement here.